mrhappyasthma/MiniJava-Compiler/README.md

 # MiniJava-Compiler
-This is a simple compiler written in Java to compile the subset of Java called "MiniJava".
+This is a simple compiler written in Java to compile the subset of Java called "MiniJava" into MIPS assembly language.
 Taken from the website for The MiniJava Project (http://www.cambridge.org/us/features/052182060X/):

 >MiniJava is a subset of Java.
 The meaning of a MiniJava program is given by its meaning as a Java program.
 Overloading is not allowed in MiniJava.
 The MiniJava statement System.out.println( ... ); can only print integers.
 The MiniJava expression e.length only applies to expressions of type int [].